Applicants within a reasonable driving distance of our campus in Findlay, Ohio, are encourage to apply for the MACC as described below.

 Winebrenner Theological Seminary is also fully accredited by the Higher Learning Commission (HLC) and the Commission on Accrediting of The Association of Theological Schools (ATS) in the United States and Canada.

-The MACC program is comprised of 60 credit hours of traditional counseling courses along with 9 credit hours of general theology courses.
+The MACC program is comprised of 69 credit hours of traditional counseling courses including 9 credit hours of general theology courses.

 〉 Old Testament Foundations